John A Sampson

 John A Sampson is an Edinburgh-based professional musician, composer and actor.
 A well known and loved performer on the UK music scene for over forty years and a respected actor for almost as long, he has also appeared extensively on the continent, particularly in Germany where his accomplished brand of musical comedy and cabaret is held in great affection, and his classical and jazz performance skills are highly regarded.

-He has recently become a a member of The Royal Society of Musicians of Great Britain.
+John has recently become a member of The Royal Society of Musicians of Great Britain.

 John's forthcoming shows in 2017